hashicorp/packer/website/source/docs/builders/alicloud-ecs.html.md

     -   PayByTraffic

     If this parameter is not specified, the default value is `PayByBandwidth`.
+    For the regions out of China, currently only support `PayByTraffic`, you must set it manfully.

 -   `internet_max_bandwidth_out` (string) - Maximum outgoing bandwidth to the public network, measured in Mbps (Mega bit per second).